 The variable speed dial on the back of both tools controls the maximum speed settings.
-Additional accelerator trigger controls the operating speed in the top handle model.
-This feature is exactly the same as JS260 so it is handy when you need to change your speed during cutting.
+An additional accelerator trigger controls the operating speed in the top handle model.
+This feature is precisely the same as JS260, so it is handy when you need to change your speed during cutting.

-If you need bevel cuts the sturdy die-cast aluminum foot with steel insert will let you adjust the angle up to 45 either side.
-The robust footplate and industrial design are able to withstand the toughest working conditions, including a drop that causes the tool to land on a footplate arm so you don’t have to worry about damaging your tool.
+If you need bevel cuts, the sturdy die-cast aluminum foot with steel insert will let you adjust the angle up to 45 either side.
+The robust footplate and industrial design can withstand the harshest working conditions, including a drop that causes the tool to land on a footplate arm, so you don’t have to worry about damaging your power tool.

-After doing deep research I’ve found that some users experienced apparent problems with cutting 45 deg angles.
-That was brought to the attention of Bosch technical team and they actually retested a number of randomly picked tools from the stores to make sure they cut accurately.
+After doing in-depth research, I’ve found that some users experienced apparent problems with cutting 45 deg angles.
+That was brought to the attention of the Bosch technical team, and they retested many randomly picked tools from the stores to make sure they cut accurately.

-It turned out that all of them were able to do so and one of the users discovered after a thorough examination that the actual bevel goes up to 48 deg so that could be a reason of problem with 45 deg cutting.
+It turned out that all of them were able to do so, and one of the users discovered after a thorough examination that the actual bevel goes up to 48 deg, so that could be a reason for the problem with 45 deg cutting.
 Just keep that in mind when setting bevel angles.

-Another great feature is a multi-directional blade clamp that has a superior grip of T-shank blades(does not accept U-shank type) so you won’t have any problems with blades falling out.
-Changing blades is easy with One-Touch blade change system there is no need to touch a hot blade.
-You simply push a fast blade insertion and ejection lever and the clamp ejects the hot blade.
+Another great feature is a multi-directional blade clamp that has a superior grip of T-shank blades(does not accept U-shank type), so you won’t have any problems with blades falling out.
+Changing blades is easy with a One-Touch blade change system; there is no need to touch a hot blade.
+You push a fast blade insertion and ejection lever, and the clamp ejects the hot blade.

-If you’re after a quality tool either one of these will be a great option.
-Built with an aluminum gearbox with an insulated cover and thanks to the internal precision control, this tools’ plunging system is designed for low-vibration to enhance accuracy and extremely smooth operation.
+If you’re after a best quality tool, either one of these will be a great option.
+Built with an aluminum gearbox with an insulated cover and thanks to the internal precision control, these tools’ plunging system is designed for low-vibration to enhance accuracy and extremely smooth operation.
 These tools are as precise as you’d expect a handheld power tool to be and very easy to use.

-Pretty heavy, which in my opinion is a good thing.
+These jigsaws are pretty heavy, which in my opinion, is a good thing.
 It means they cut accurately without wobbling/wandering about and are easy to control, not to mention being rather quiet for such a powerful saw.

-The precision and accuracy of this jigsaws make it perfect for any do-it-yourselfer or professional.
-The barrel grip allows you to get into tighter spaces and allows for easier scrolling as well.
+The precision and accuracy of these jigsaws make it perfect for any do-it-yourselfer or professional.
+The barrel grip allows you to get into tighter spaces and allows for more effortless scrolling as well.